 - a) under the policy guidance provided by the Conference of the Parties, and in cooperation with the Standing Committee's intersessional Working Group on IPBES, established pursuant to Decision 16.14 (Rev. CoP17), continue to track and contribute to the intersessional and regular work of IPBES bodies; - b) subject to external funds, participate as an observer in the governing body of IPBES and thereby reinforce linkages between that body and the governing bodies of CITES; - c) seek external funding to support attendance at IPBES meetings by the Chairs of the Animals and Plants Committees and the Secretariat; and - d) report regularly to the Standing Committee, as well as at the 18th meeting of the Conference of the Parties, on the results of this work. - 3.
-At its 69th meeting (SC69, Geneva, November 2017), after noting an oral report on IPBES from the Secretariat, the Standing Committee established an intersessional working group on IPBES, comprised of Canada (Chair); the Chair of the Animals Committee; the Chair of the Plants Committee, Humane Society International and the Secretariat. with a mandate to: - a) ensure that there is an effective two-way relationship between CITES and IPBES in which CITES is a user or beneficiary of IPBES, as well as a contributor to IPBES; - b) press for the work of IPBES to take into account the needs of national scientific and management authorities to foster the use of applied science for the implementation of CITES, including the making of non-detriment and legal acquisition findings, and related trade decisions; - c) draft inputs from CITES in response to requests for contributions from IPBES to its processes; and - d) seek the approval of the Chair of the Standing Committee (consulting the Committee on matters of policy) before requesting the Secretariat to convey the responses on behalf of the Standing Committee.
+At its 69th meeting (SC69, Geneva, November 2017), the Standing Committee was informed that the Secretariat attended part of the 5th session of the Plenary of IPBES which was held in Bonn, Germany, 7-10 March 2017 and, in the margins of that meeting, signed a Memorandum of Cooperation with the Secretariat of IPBES to strengthen linkages between the two bodies. - 4.
+After noting an oral report on IPBES from the Secretariat at SC69, the Standing Committee established an intersessional working group on IPBES, comprised of Canada (Chair); the Chair of the Animals Committee; the Chair of the Plants Committee, Humane Society International and the Secretariat, with a mandate to: - a) ensure that there is an effective two-way relationship between CITES and IPBES in which CITES is a user or beneficiary of IPBES, as well as a contributor to IPBES; - press for the work of IPBES to take into account the needs of national scientific and management authorities to foster the use of applied science for the implementation of CITES, including the making of non-detriment and legal acquisition findings, and related trade decisions; - c) draft inputs from CITES in response to requests for contributions from IPBES to its processes; and - d) seek the approval of the Chair of the Standing Committee (consulting the Committee on matters of policy) before requesting the Secretariat to convey the responses on behalf of the Standing Committee. - 5.
+The Secretariat did not receive external funds in order for it to attend the 6th Plenary of IPBES held in March 2018.
+The Chairs of the Standing, Animals and Plants Committees were also unable to be present.
+At that meeting, the most significant development from a CITES perspective was the agreement to commence a thematic assessment of the sustainable use of wild species.
+Such an assessment has been under discussion for some time and was brought to the attention of Parties at CoP17 in document CoP17 Doc.
+14.4. - 6.
+The assessment will be undertaken over three to four years and will have a total budget of approximately 1.4 million USD.
+The terms of reference (scoping report) for the assessment can be found in Annex 1 to the present document.